aivars-playground/containers-training-20220812/intro/l03_control_groups.md

 subsystems

-blockio - limit/throttle usage for a grou cpu     - monotor usage, add weigth to group, set  cpu limit cpuset  - dedicate task to a cpu devices - what the process can do to the device freezer - halt whole container
+blockio - limit/throttle usage for a group cpu     - monitor usage, add weight to group, set  cpu limit cpuset  - dedicate task to a cpu devices - what the process can do to the device freezer - halt whole container